 Golden Identification (Golden ID) Program

 The University of Maryland participates in the Golden ID Program.
-This program allows eligible senior citizens to take advantage of the wide variety of course offerings at College Park.
-To be eligible to participate, the individual must: be 60 years of age or older, be a legal resident of the State of Maryland, and is retired (not engaged in gainful employment for more than 20 hours a week).
+This program allows eligible senior citizens to take advantage of the wide variety of course offerings at the university.
+To be eligible to participate, the individual must be 60 years of age or older, a legal resident of the state of Maryland and retired (not engaged in gainful employment for more than 20 hours a week).

-Additional information on how to apply may be obtained from the Office of Undergraduate Admissions at 301-314-8385.
-For more information about the Golden ID Program, go to: http://registrar.umd.edu/current/registration/golden-id.html.
+Additional information on how to apply may be obtained from the Office of Undergraduate Admissions at 301.314.TERP (8377).
+The Office of the Registrar website provides additional information about the Golden ID Program.

 Non-Degree Seeking Students

 Applicants who qualify for admission but do not desire to work toward a baccalaureate degree may be admitted as non-degree seeking students.

 Non-degree seeking students who have received a baccalaureate degree are advised that no credit earned while enrolled may be applied at a later date to a graduate program.
 These post-baccalaureate students may enroll in undergraduate courses for which they possess the necessary prerequisites, but may not enroll in courses restricted to graduate students only.
 Students who wish to take courses at the graduate level (600 and above) must contact the Graduate School for information concerning admission requirements for Advanced Special Student status.

 Non-degree seeking students who do not have a baccalaureate degree must submit transcripts and meet regular admission standards.
 Transcripts are not required from students with baccalaureate degrees from a regionally accredited institution.
 Because of space limitation, several departments require that permission be given in advance to register for classes as a non-degree student.
 Please contact the Office of Undergraduate Admissions for further information.